kwatch/oktest/ruby/README.md

 `ok {}` is slightly slower than `assert()` in MiniTest.
 In almost case, you don't need to care about it.
-But if you are working in very larget project and you want to run test scripts faster, try `--faster` option of `oktest` command.
+But if you are working in very larget project and you want to run test scripts as fast as possible, try `--faster` option of `oktest` command.

 ```terminal
 $ oktest -s quiet --faster test/        ## only for very large project